 - When the beef is browned set aside.

-- By now the vegetables should be softened and cooked for 10 minutes so now add in the garlic and stir for 30 seconds before adding in the beef and stirring.
+- Add in the garlic after the vegetables have been cooking for 10 minutes and stir for 30 seconds before adding in the beef and stirring.

 - Then add in all the herbs and spices and stir to combine.